-Alternative 5: Conditionally transfer for the next fishing year a certain percentage (Subalternatives 5a-5d) of the ACL from a sector that is not landing its ACL to the other sector that is landing at least 90% of its ACL, if the landings of the donating sector are below the minimum landings threshold (Sub-alternatives 5e-5g).
-The highest landings from the donating sector, based on available finalized data from the five years prior, will be used as criteria to determine if landings are below the minimum landings threshold for a conditional transfer to occur.
+Alternative 5: At the beginning of the fishing year, conditionally transfer a certain percentage (Sub-alternatives 5a-5d) of the ACL from a sector that is not landing its ACL to the other sector that is landing all or almost all of its ACL in the next fishing year, if the minimum landings threshold is not met for the donating sector (Sub-alternatives 5e-5g).
+If the receiving sector does not land at least 90% of its unadjusted ACL, this transfer will not occur.
+The highest landings from the donating sector based on available finalized data from the five years prior will be used as criteria to determine if allocation transfers will occur.
+Note: Total ACL=ABC=OY.